OmniEgoCap: Camera-Agnostic Sequence-Level Egocentric Motion Reconstruction: Method

 \subsection{Inference}

 We use DDIM~\cite{song2022denoisingdiffusionimplicitmodels} sampling for motion generation.
 While the feed-forward denoiser's prediction is accurate, we integrate test-time guidance optimization at each sampling step to better satisfy the sparse hand constraints $\mathbf{H}$.
-The objective is to find a refined motion $\tilde{\mathbf{M}}^0$ by minimizing $\mathcal{L}_\mathrm{opt}$:
+The objective is to find a refined motion $\tilde{\mathbf{M}}^0$ by minimizing $\mathcal{L}_\mathrm{opt}$: {

-, where $\mathrm{FK}_j$ denotes joint \(j\)'s position, $p_t^j$ is the observed wrist position in world coordinates derived from $\mathbf{H}$, and \(s\) is the guidance scale.
+} , where $\mathrm{FK}_j$ denotes the position of hand joint $j\in\{\mathrm{lHand},\mathrm{rHand}\}$, $p_t^j$ is the observed wrist position in world coordinates derived from $\mathbf{H}$, and $s=30.0$ is the guidance scale.
 We optimize only the arm joints~\cite{jiang2022avatarposer}.
 The objective balances two terms.
-The first term (prior term) acts as a regularizer, using the denoiser's prior to ensure motion plausibility.
-The second term (constraint term) acts as a perturbation, pulling the wrist toward the target $p_t^j$.
-This dynamically leverages $\mathcal{D}$'s denoising ability, as the constraint dominates in early steps, while the prior dominates in late steps, ensuring the motion remains on the motion manifold.
+The first term (prior) acts as a regularizer, using the denoiser's prior to ensure motion plausibility.
+The second term (constraint) acts as a perturbation, pulling the wrist toward the target $p_t^j$.
+This dynamically leverages $\mathcal{D}$'s denoising ability, as the constraint dominates in early steps, while the prior dominates in late steps, ensuring the motion remains on the manifold.
 This frame-independent guidance is highly parallelizable, avoiding slow post-hoc optimization.